Noti, Oregon: Geography

 Noti and the nearby communities of Elmira and Veneta lie on the western edge of the southern Willamette Valley.
 Fern Ridge Reservoir lies between this cluster of rural areas and the nearest sizable city of Eugene; the community of Crow lies just to the south.

 The Long Tom River passes through Noti after originating in the eastern side of the coast range.
 Once reaching Noti, the river turns east, where it eventually enters the Fern Ridge Reservoir.
 The river ultimately empties into the Willamette River in two locations.

 Climate

 This region experiences warm (but not hot) and dry summers, with no average monthly temperatures above 71.6 °F. According to the Köppen Climate Classification system, Noti has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.

 Economy

-Two lumber mills operate in Noti.
+Lumber operations started in 1922 when the Forcia and Larsen Mill was built at Star Camp, west of Noti.
+That mill burned down in 1946.
+Two current lumber mills operate in Noti.
 Swanson Brothers is the older of the two mills.
 It began operations in 1937.
 Swanson-Superior Forest Products has operated a small-diameter log mill in Noti since 1973.
 It is now owned by Seneca Sawmill and known as Seneca Noti.

 The Coos Bay Rail Link serves the Swanson-Superior Mill.